iwoplaza/typed-binary/README.md

 # Running examples

 There are a handful of examples provided.
 To run any one of them make sure to clone the [typed-binary](https://github.com/iwoplaza/typed-binary) repository first, then go into the `examples/` directory.
-To setup the examples environment, run `npm run link`, which will build the parent project and link it to dependencies of the child 'examples' project.
+To setup the examples environment, run `pnpm install`, which will fetch dependencies, build the parent project and link it to the 'examples' project.

-Pick an example that peaks interest, and run `npm run example:exampleName`.
+Pick an example that peaks interest, and run `pnpm example:exampleName`.

 # Defining schemas